 The $252 million annual revenue projection comes forth through analysis of other US and international markets.
 Sports betting reached new heights in the US in 2020, despite shortened and rearranged regular seasons in the NBA, MLB, NCAA men’s basketball, and the NHL.

-Arizona enters the legal sports betting industry at the perfect time, and mobile sportsbooks could launch in the Grand Canyon State in time for the 2021 NFL season.
+Arizona enters the legal sports betting industry at the perfect time, as mobile sportsbooks are expected to launch in the Grand Canyon State on September 9, in time for the 2021 NFL season.
 All 20 sportsbooks might not be in business at that time, but the Arizona Joint Legislative Budget Committee projects the market to reach maturity by 2024.